JLLeitschuh/refactoring-interview-question/README.md

  simply assigning their parameters to fields.
  - In IntelliJ pressing `F6` when a class is selected in the project view will pull up a UI to help moving classes.
 This can also be used to move static methods to another class.
+ - If a symbol can't be resolved after moving it, make sure that the type has the right access level.
+   Eg. `private`, `public`, `protected`, "package private".
+   In Kotlin `internal` is nearly equivalent to Java's "package private".
  - Look for TODOs in the source code for additional pointers.

+## Solutions to Potential Problems

+When moving code around IntelliJ may cause problems where IntelliJ can't find symbols it should be able to find.
+If you start seeing `java: cannot find symbol` and you think the type should be seen by the compiler try the following:
+ - Refresh your projects by using `⌘ + Shift + A` and typing "refresh all external projects".
+   Then hit enter.
+ - From the top menu do `Build -> Rebuild Project`.

+If this does not work then try the following.

+ - Click the "Gradle" tab on the right side of IntelliJ.
+   Then click the blue refresh button on the Gradle tab that has appeared.
+   Then try `Build -> Rebuild Project` again.
+ - Contact me directly with your problem.

 ## Environment Setup